Ochaun/react-crash-course-mosh/README.md

 # Intro

-This is a repo for the code written while following the (Mosh React Tutorial)[https://youtu.be/Ke90Tje7VS0].
+This is a repo for the code written while following the [Mosh React Tutorial](https://youtu.be/Ke90Tje7VS0).
 Comments have been added to remind me of the essential components in react.
 Basic Build instructions are in the Default Readme below.

 # Default React App Readme